DR-DOS: Origins in CP/M

 Digital Research fought a long losing battle to promote CP/M-86 and its multi-tasking multi-user successors MP/M-86 and Concurrent CP/M-86, and eventually decided that they could not beat the Microsoft-IBM lead in application software availability, so they modified Concurrent CP/M-86 to allow it to run the same applications as MS-DOS and PC DOS.

 This was shown publicly in December 1983 and shipped in March 1984 as Concurrent DOS 3.1 (a.k.a.
 CDOS with BDOS 3.1) to hardware vendors.
-While Concurrent DOS continued to evolve in various flavours over the years to eventually become Multiuser DOS and REAL/32, it was not specifically tailored for the desktop market and too expensive for single-user applications.
+While Concurrent DOS continued to evolve in various flavors over the years to eventually become Multiuser DOS and REAL/32, it was not specifically tailored for the desktop market and too expensive for single-user applications.
 Therefore, over time two attempts were made to sideline the product:

 In 1985, Digital Research developed DOS Plus 1.0 to 2.1, a stripped-down and modified single-user derivative of Concurrent DOS 4.1 and 5.0, which ran applications for both platforms, and allowed switching between several tasks as did the original CP/M-86.
 Its DOS compatibility was limited, and Digital Research made another attempt, this time a native DOS system.
 This new disk operating system was launched in 1988 as DR DOS.

 Although DRI was based in Pacific Grove and later in Monterey, California, USA, the work on DOS Plus started in Newbury, Berkshire in the UK, where Digital Research Europe had its OEM Support Group located since 1983.
 Beginning in 1986, most of the operating system work on Concurrent DOS 386 and XM, Multiuser DOS, DR DOS and PalmDOS was done in Digital Research's European Development Centre (EDC) in Hungerford, Berkshire.
 Later on some work was also done by Digital Research GmbH in Munich, Germany.